liudonghua123/coremail/README.md

 ### CoremailClient

-The low-level client provides direct access to all Coremail API endpoints:
+The client provides direct access to all Coremail API endpoints:

 - `requestToken()` - Request a new authentication token (with 1-hour cache)
 - `authenticate(user_at_domain, password)` - Authenticate a user